nogibjj/Sjg80-MP11-Data_pipeline_using_Databricks/README.md

 This will create a new SQLite database and insert a new customer into the database.
 You can then read, update, and delete customers using the following commands:

 ```
-# Read all customers
-cargo run -- read

-# Update the household income of a customer
-cargo run -- update --customer-id 1 --household-income 85000

-# Delete a customer
-cargo run -- delete --customer-id 1
 ```

 # Video Demo